The Working Landscape

 Whichever of the many variations you may have chosen, the working landscape has changed, and is continuing to change at a fast pace.
 Internet connectivity has altered how we do business and who we do business with.
 It has changed not necessarily who our customers, clients and target audiences are, but definitely where and how they are to be found.
-It is now possible to reach global audiences from the comfort of our armchair at home.
+It is now possible to reach global audiences from the comfort of our armchair at home, regardless of the size of your business.

 But working at home brings its own challenges, not least of which the challenge of what to wear.
 How to dress when either no one else sees you; or when your working life becomes less formal so you no longer have need for those power suits; or when your day is divided up into a series of diverse activities across one day: exercise, work, school run; or across a week: home one day, travelling the next two, at external meetings on Thursday then back home on Friday presents a challenge.